 Unfortunately it’s not that simple.
 To understand why, consider what that evolution would look like.
 People whose genes build bodies which don’t handle these excesses well would have to be less successful reproducers, so that their genes would become less frequent in the gene pool.
 A key way such people would be less successful reproducers is by dying.
 Well, they do die, you complain!
 Yes they do, BUT — they would have to die soon enough to reduce the number of children they have (and raise successfully).
 These days we expect to have a couple of kids in our twenties or thirties and live into our eighties.
 Natural selection doesn’t much care if you die in your fifties of heart disease if you weren’t going to have more kids after that anyway.

-To be fair, grandparents can be of some minor benefit in raising their grandchildren, although that’s probably far less a factor than it used to be, what with insurance and social programs that use tax money to help the needy, not to mention the fact that at least here in the U.S. grandparents don’t typically live with their grandchildren anymore.
+To be fair, grandparents can be of some benefit in raising their grandchildren, although that’s probably far less a factor than it used to be, what with insurance and social programs that use tax money to help the needy, not to mention the fact that at least here in the U.S. grandparents don’t typically live with their grandchildren anymore.
 In fact, it may be that — from our genes’ point of view, which is always about reproductive success — it is better nowadays if grandparents die young and leave a larger inheritance to their descendants sooner!

 So no, sorry — we are probably not significantly evolving toward bodies that run just fine on cheeseburgers and ice cream.
-And in fact that’s almost surely not what would happen even if we were dying soon enough to reduce our reproductive success; incremental changes to our brains that cause us to like sugars and fats less are far more likely than changes to our physiology to thrive on junk food.
+And in fact that’s almost surely not what would happen even if we were dying soon enough to reduce our reproductive success; incremental changes to our brains that cause us to like sugars and fats less are far more likely than sweeping changes to our physiology to allow us to thrive on junk food.